wagnerde/STITCH/README.md

 ## Usage ##

 ### Inputs ###
 Input data are supplied to STITCH as a Matlab object called "DataSet".
-"DataSet" is a structure array the following fields and one record for each timepoint:
+"DataSet" is a structure array with the following fields and one record for each timepoint sample:
+1. **DataSet.name**.
+A unique string identifier for each sample timepoint (REQUIRED).
+2. **DataSet.ind**.
+A numeric index indicating timeseries order (REQUIRED).
-1. **DataSet.X**.
+3. **DataSet.X**.
 A UMI-filtered counts matrix; rows=transcripts, columns=cells (REQUIRED).
 X can be supplied as a sparse matrix.
-2. **DataSet.name**.
-A unique string identifier for each timepoint (REQUIRED).
-3. **DataSet.ind**.
-A numeric index for each timepoint (REQUIRED).
 4. **DataSet.gene_ind**.
 An array of gene row indices, e.g. highly variable genes (OPTIONAL).
-If not provided, variable genes will be determined automatically using an above-Poisson noise statistic as reported in [Klein et. al. 2015](https://doi.org/10.1016/j.cell.2015.04.044).
+If not provided, variable genes will be determined  using a corrected Fano factor test statistic as reported in [Klein et. al. 2015](https://doi.org/10.1016/j.cell.2015.04.044).
 5. **DataSet.batch_flag**.
 A numeric array of sample batch IDs for each cell within each timepoint (OPTIONAL).
 If present, gene normalizations are performed within each batch.
 6. **DataSet.nDim**.
 Number of PCA dimensions to use for each timepoint (OPTIONAL).
 If not provided, a single value ('nDim') will be used for all timepoints.